vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/v1.5.1-1.1/VMware Cloud on AWS - VMC/TKOonVMConAWS.md

 For additional product documentation, see [Create or Modify a Network Segment](https://docs.vmware.com/en/VMware-Cloud-on-AWS/services/com.vmware.vmc-aws-networking-security/GUID-267DEADB-BD01-46B7-82D5-B9AA210CA9EE.html).

 ## <a id=enable-external-access> </a> Enable External Access
-VMware Service Installer for VMware Tanzu acts as a bootstrap machine.
+Service Installer for VMware Tanzu acts as a bootstrap machine.
 Set up Internet access for the Service Installer VM from the VMware Cloud portal.
 The Service Installer VM needs a connection to VMware Public [Image Registry](https://projects.registry.vmware.com/) to pull the required container images for Tanzu Kubernetes Grid deployment.

 1. Create and configure an inventory group for the bootstrap VM.